- Customer Responsibility

 SCIC conducts farm practice surveys to examine the farming practices of selected customers, monitoring farming methods on traditional and non-traditional crops and verifying the use of recommended farming practices.
 You may be selected for a farm practice survey because of a history of repeated or unusual claims (high dockage claims, repeated uninsured causes of losses applied, etc.).

-If you have been selected for a farm practice survey, an adjuster may complete up to three inspections during the crop year.
-You will be asked to provide crop input information (i.e. seeding rates and chemical applications), the grain or forage type, variety, seeding dates and seeding methods.
+If you have been selected for a farm practice survey, you will be asked to provide crop input information (i.e. seeding rates and chemical applications), the grain or forage type, variety, seeding dates and seeding methods on a Cropping Plan form to be completed by March 31.
 The adjuster will review your efforts to prevent and control losses.
-If the farm practice survey finds uninsured causes of loss, your potential claim for the year will be adjusted accordingly.
+If the form is not returned or if the farm inspection finds uninsured causes of loss, your potential claim for the year will be adjusted accordingly.